miccio-dk/smc_seminar_2019/seminar_paper/paper.md

 In 2010, Zeng [@zeng_hybrid_2010] implements an hybrid model based on principal component analysis (PCA) and multiple linear regression, which uses anthropometric parameters to select the most suitable HRTF set for the given user.
 Similarly, user feedback on perceptual tests can be used to inform regression models for tasks such as those listed above.

+![Overview of the algorithm from [@yamamoto_fully_2017] during training and usage phases.\label{yama2017}](img/yamamoto2017.png){scale=0.5}

-In more recent times, there has been an interest in solving the aforementioned tasks using deep learning techniques.
+In more recent times, there has been an interest in solving these tasks using deep learning techniques.
 In 2017, Yao [@yao_head-related_2017] uses anthropometric measurements to select the most suitable HRTF sets from a larger database.
 In 2018, Lee [@lee_personalized_2018] develops a double-branched neural network that processes anthropometric data with a multi-layer perceptron and edge-detected pictures of the ear with convolutional layers, combining the outputs of the two into a third network to estimate HRTF sets.
-Again in 2017, Yamamoto [@yamamoto_fully_2017] trains a variational autoencoder on HRTF data, and devises a perceptual calibration procedure to fine-tune the latent variable used as input by the generative part of the model.
+Again in 2017, Yamamoto [@yamamoto_fully_2017] trains a variational autoencoder on HRTF data, and devises a perceptual calibration procedure --- illustrated in Fig. \ref{yama2017} --- to fine-tune the latent variable used as input by the generative part of the model.
-Finally, in 2019, Chen et al. [@chen_autoencoding_2019] train an autoencoder to reconstruct HRTFs along the horizontal plane, and subsequently uses the resulting latent representations as targets for a multilayer perceptron which feeds on anthropometric data and azimuth angle, allowing users to synthesize new HRTFs using the MLP and decoder.
+Finally, in 2019, Chen et al. [@chen_autoencoding_2019] train an autoencoder to reconstruct HRTFs along the horizontal plane, and subsequently uses the resulting latent representations as targets for a multilayer perceptron which feeds on anthropometric data and azimuth angle, allowing users to synthesize new HRTFs using the MLP and decoder --- this is shown in Fig. \ref{chen2019}.

 # Methods {#methods}
 This section presents some of the most relevant computational methods found in the relevant literature on HRTF individualization.
-The aspects covered in the following subsections include the encoding of generated HRTFs, the extraction and choice of predictors, and the deep neural network architectures adopted.
+The aspects covered in the following subsections include the encoding of generated HRTFs, the extraction and choice of viable predictors, and the deep neural network architectures adopted.

 ## HRTF representation {#repr}
 A single HRTF is defined as the the far-field frequency response of a given ear, measured from a point in the free field to a point in the ear canal [@cheng_introduction_2001].